-Overview of server-side tests with C#Bot applications
+Server-side tests with C#Bot

 The server-side tests in a C#Bot application ensure that the components in the server-side are working as expected.
 In general, a C#Bot server-side request starts by triggering a controller.
 The controller that is triggered, and the function run within that controller, depend on which API is used for the request.
 The controller will then call a method in a service, which is responsible for interacting with the database to perform the requested action.
 These components are all tested as part of the server-side testing framework.